 Skip to content

-At Cancer Council SA, we understand the emotional rollercoaster that is cancer.
+At Cancer Council, we understand the emotional rollercoaster that cancer can be.

 Although you’ve probably been looking forward to this moment for quite some time, it can often be met with a mix of emotions – from relief about returning to the comfort of your home, to nervousness and confusion about what may lay ahead.

-You may also experience feelings of loneliness and/or isolation, having formed relationships and social connections with the medical staff and fellow patients at your hospital or cancer centre.
+You may also experience feelings of loneliness and isolation, having formed relationships and social connections with the medical staff and fellow patients at your hospital or cancer centre.

 We’ve put together some useful information and resources to assist you and your loved ones in accessing support now that you are at home.